The Best Checking Accounts in Illinois for 2024

 There is no minimum opening deposit, no minimum balance requirement, and no monthly maintenance fee to keep the account open.
 The account also offers a few perks.

-If you overdraft your account, the 24-Hour Grace feature gives you time to make a deposit to avoid an overdraft fee.
+If you overdraft your account, the 24-Hour Grace feature gives you time to deposit to avoid an overdraft fee.
 The All Day Deposit feature means that you can make deposits at Huntington Bank ATMs any time before midnight, and have them post the next day.
 That means no rushing to beat an early deposit cut-off time.